oracle/accelerated-data-science/docs/source/user_guide/operators/forecast_operator/development.rst

         horizon: 1
         target_column: Sales

 Output Directory
 ================

-Before moving operators runs onto a job, users must configure their output directory.
-By default, results are output locally to a new folder "results".
-However, this can be specified directly as follows:
+Before running operators on a job, users must configure their output directory.
+By default, results are output locally to a new folder named "results".
+This can be customized as shown below:

 .. code-block:: yaml